 - Is cost-effective as researchers can obtain quality data without the need for travel to interview participants.

 - Allows participants to interact from the comfort of their own homes, providing convenience and flexibility.

 - Saves time for both the interviewer and respondent by eliminating the need for travel.

 - Potentially generates more honest responses, as respondents may feel more at ease and less nervous compared to in-person interviews.

 Preparing the right kind of interview questions for successful primary data collection in qualitative research is important for success.
 Here are some tips:

 - Ask open-ended questions so that respondents can use their own terms when answering them, and not simply ‘yes’ or ‘no’.

 - Keep questions as neutral as possible – don’t use judgmental words that can influence answers.
 For instance, Instead of: “Is X or Y a better policy”, say: “How effective are X and Y policies at solving the problem”

 - Make sure questions are worded clearly and easy to understand

 Research interviews need to be transcribed to capture the content for analysis.
-You need to decide on the level of detail required – whether to include all spoken words and non-verbal dimensions or whether you need a non-verbatim transcript.
-This would of course depend on your research goals.
+This can be a time-consuming process, especially if you need to include spoken words and non-verbal nuances.
+You need to decide on the level of detail required depending on your research goals.
 If you are hiring professional transcription services, choose a company that specializes in academic transcription services.
 Providing specific instructions about your research purposes and associated transcription requirements can help you obtain quality results.